Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: PROBLEM SETTING AND NOTATIONS

 The density of $T$ conditionally on $\mathbf{X}=\mathbf{x}$, $t \mapsto f(T=t | \mathbf{X}=\mathbf{x})$, is known as \textit{Generalized Propensity Score} (GPS) \parencite{hirano2004propensity}.
 Reweighting the observed outcomes $Y_i$s by the inverse of the GPS gives more importance to units that had less chance to be exposed to treatment $T_i$ and, thus, artificially rebalances the data.
 The GPS generalizes the common \textit{Propensity Score} \parencite{rosenbaum1983central} used in the binary treatment case.
-We assume that the GPS exists and that it is positive for all $\mathbf{x} \in \mathcal{X}$ and $t \in \mathcal{T}$ (see Assumption~\ref{ass:positivity_cond_treatment} of \textit{positivity} in appendix).
+As in \textcite{kallus2018policy}, we assume that the GPS exists and that it is positive for all $\mathbf{x} \in \mathcal{X}$ and $t \in \mathcal{T}$ (see Assumption~\ref{ass:positivity_cond_treatment} of \textit{positivity} in appendix).
+Nevertheless, we warn the reader that positivity can be a relatively strong assumption with continuous treatments, and we refer, for example, to \textcite{kennedy2017non} for a way to estimate the APO under near violations of this assumption.

-However, as mentioned earlier, $\mathbf{X}$-ignorability is rarely satisfied in practice due to the presence of unobserved confounders $\mathbf{U} \in \mathcal{U} \subset \mathbb{R}^{p_\mathbf{U}}$, where $p_\mathbf{U} \geq 1$.
+However, as mentioned earlier, $\mathbf{X}$-ignorability is rarely satisfied in practice due to the presence of unobserved confounders $\mathbf{U} \in \mathcal{U} \subseteq \mathbb{R}^{p_\mathbf{U}}$, where $p_\mathbf{U} \geq 1$.
 A more reasonable assumption is to impose $(\mathbf{X}, \mathbf{U})$-\textit{ignorability}:

+It formalizes the idea that the unmeasured confounders $\mathbf{U}$ capture all common causes of $T$ and $Y(t)$ not included in $\mathbf{X}$ \parencite{kallus2021causal}.
 Under this assumption, the final equality in~\eqref{eqn:capo_eta_link_ign} no longer holds, meaning that $\theta(\tau) \neq \E[\eta(\tau, \mathbf{X})]$, and the estimator of the APO from Equation~\eqref{eqn:estimator_under_ignorability} becomes biased.
 In what follows, we show that, under $(\mathbf{X}, \mathbf{U})$-ignorability and a sensitivity model introduced in the next subsection, \textit{bounds} for the APO and CAPO can be derived and subsequently estimated.
 This is consistent with findings from~\textcite{jesson2022scalable}, except that we propose sharp bounds.